AESTHET1C/AdvancedPinballLibrary/README.md

 `void clearGameCount()` – set the game count to zero.

 ### Motor
-PWM allows for 256-speed control of the DC motor.
+Ultrasonic PWM allows for 256-speed control of the DC motor.
 It should not be driven at full speed under normal conditions.
 Doing so may result in greatly reduced motor life.

 #### Standard Methods
 `void setMotorSpeed(int speedPercent)` – set the motor speed as a percent.
 Note that this function scales output according to the constant `MAX_SPEED`, i.e. `motorSpeed(100)` sets the motor speed to `MAX_SPEED`.